-The members of Tats Cru, a group of Bronx-bred graffiti artists who rose from underground spray painting to become sought after by major corporations, have never lost their all-consuming love for their craft.
-NY1's Budd Mishkin filed the following One on 1 profile.
+The members of Tats Cru, who recently released their "Our Lady of Port Morris" mural in the Bronx, are a group of Bronx-bred graffiti artists who rose from underground spray painting to become sought after by major corporations.
+Through it all, they have never lost their all-consuming love for their craft.
+NY1's Budd Mishkin filed the following One on 1 profile in July 2013.

 "You have the Capitol Building and the Washington Monument on one end, and then you've got thousands of people," says Wilfredo "Bio" Feliciano.
 "So, I'm painting, and then I turn around, and I just look and I see all these people, and I look at where we're at, and I turn to Nicer, and I say, 'We're not in any subway tunnels anymore.'"